winston/Conference_Planning_Playbook/README.md

 ### Marketing

-Update your website.
+Update your website with speaker and sponsors information.

 Ping your friends and user groups again to buy tickets before any discounts expire.

 ### After Party

 Will the conference have Before/After Parties?
-Time to checkout those spots.
+Time to figure out where those would be.

 ### Swag

-Get T-shirt design ready!
+Get the T-shirt design ready!
 Think about other swag for your attendees.

 ### Logistics